rts387/README.md/README.md

 ### `>_` about

-I build tools that automate the boring parts of security research :)
-Trying to become a better researcher!
+I like to build things!

 <br>